neatphar/Booster_CI_CD_Project/README.md

 docker exec -it Jenkins-Node-3 service ssh restart
 ```

 Then, login the jenkins platform using http://127.0.0.1:8080.
-Follow this [guide](https://acloudguru.com/blog/engineering/adding-a-jenkins-agent-node#h-step-5-add-the-jenkins-agent-node-via-the-jenkins-ui) to create the node agents on the server.
+Follow this [guide](https://acloudguru.com/blog/engineering/adding-a-jenkins-agent-node#h-step-5-add-the-jenkins-agent-node-via-the-jenkins-ui) to connect the server to the node agents.

 P.S: You can use ```docker inspect Jenkins-Node-2 | grep '"IPAddress"' | awk -F: 'NR==1{print $2}'``` to find the IP address of a container.

-End with an example of getting some data out of the system or using it for a little demo.
+### Post-check

+You can use ```docker ps``` to see the four running containers.

-## 🔧 Running the tests <a name = "tests"></a>
+## 🔧 Slack <a name = "slack"></a>

 Explain how to run the automated tests for this system.